 The Alliance for the Chesapeake Bay is looking for volunteers in Pennsylvania for their Riparian Ranger Program.
 Participants will “adopt” a riparian buffer and help to monitor and tend to recently planted trees.
 This will include tasks like straightening tree tubes, fixing bird nets, removing weeds, monitoring invasives, and helping to replant any trees that …

-The combination of the chronic environmental stress induced by climate change, the physical disturbances of urbanization, and the competition presented by globalization (invasive species) interact to create urban novel ecosystems that have no analog with those found in nature.
-Peter Del Tredici will discuss the remarkable ability of spontaneous urban vegetation to rebuild ecological functionality …
+The combination of the chronic environmental stress induced by climate change, the physical disturbances of urbanization, and the competition presented by globalization (invasive species) interact to create urban novel ecosystems …

 From New Directions in the American Landscape Many now recognize that the dominance of manicured lawns in many of our landscapes is environmentally harmful.
-That said, many homeowner’s associations and municipalities are regulating front yard plant heights and store shelves are still stocked to the brim with pesticide products composed of harmful chemicals.
-An environmental …
+That said, many homeowner’s associations and …

-This conference is for professionals in the landscaping industry only (landscape designers, landscape architects, growers, nurseries, landscape maintenance, property managers, builders, etc.) Topics: Choosing pollinator plants for maximum beauty and benefits - Sam Hoadley Creating an edible landscape with native plants - Lincoln Smith Native groundcovers - Missy Fabel About our speakers: Lincoln Smith runs Forested, …
+This conference is for professionals in the landscaping industry only (landscape designers, landscape architects, growers, nurseries, landscape maintenance, property managers, builders, etc.) Topics: Choosing pollinator plants for maximum beauty and …

 Bring your lunch and join landscape designer and Level 2-certified CBLP, Kelley Oklesson, for this free webinar, for CBLP professionals.
 Kelley will tell us about her recent project, a Toolkit …

 Native plant communities can be found on remarkably difficult sites, e.g., highly alkaline, saline, acidic, droughty, and flooded.
-In the Northeast U.S. these communities include alvars, dunes, acidic pine barrens, …
+In the Northeast U.S. these communities include alvars, dunes, acidic pine barrens, inland salt marshes, marl fens, and other wetlands.
+A subset of these natural assemblages can be used to create sustainable landscapes on human-made sites that …

 Public landscapes increasingly attempt to join ecological improvements to the practical, aesthetic, and cultural aspects of their landscape enhancements.
-Our two speakers, each acclaimed in their respective fields of Landscape …
+Our two speakers, each acclaimed in their respective fields of Landscape Architecture and Restoration Ecology, have collaborated on numerous projects over the past ten years.
+They will review their collaborative design process through a series of …